 Also if an individual is lonely and depressed they are less likely to care for themselves.
 The increasing stress hormones cortisol and adrenaline contributes to anxiousness, lack of sleep and feelings of sadness.

 All these symptoms are not good for women hearts.

-> If you had high blood pressure, preeclampsia or gestational diabetes during your pregnancy and even if these symptoms have disappeared post-delivery, you are at a greater risk for cardiovascular disease.
+If you had these symptoms; high blood pressure, preeclampsia or gestational diabetes during pregnancy; and they disappeared post-delivery, you are at a greater risk for cardiovascular disease.

-> The risk of developing metabolic syndrome - a combination of heart disease risk factors, including a large waistline, low HDL cholesterol and high triglycerides, blood sugar and blood pressure - after giving birth.
+The risk of developing metabolic syndrome - a combination of heart disease risk factors, including a large waistline, low HDL cholesterol and high triglycerides, blood sugar and blood pressure - after giving birth.